winf-hsos/webengineering/week02/lesson_02_first_css/README.md

 }
 ```

-As mentioned, naming the HTML element we want to style is the simplest way.
+As mentioned, directly naming the HTML element we want to style is the simplest way.
 But it is only one of many.
-There are other ways to define a scope, such as:
+Other ways to define a scope are:

 - Using CSS classes
 - Using ID attributes